robcarver17/pysystemtrade/docs/production.md

 - a multiplier, between 0 and 1, by which we multiply the desired .
 A multiplier of 1 is equal to 'normal', and 0 means 'close everything'
 - a flag, allowing us only to submit trades which reduce our positions
 - a flag, allowing no trading to occur in the given instrument.

+Overrides are also set as a result of configured information about different instruments; see the [instruments documentation](/docs/instruments.md) for more detail.

 Instrument trades will be modified to achieve any required override effect (this occurs when run_strategy_order_generator is run).
 We can: